Packaging innovation

 India

-Since Amazon replaced thin-film single-use plastic packaging material with paper- and cardboard-based packaging across our India fulfillment network in 2019, we have avoided a total of 9,100 metric tons of plastic packaging in the country.
+Since we replaced thin-film single-use plastic packaging material with paper- and cardboard-based packaging across our India fulfillment network in 2019, we have avoided a total of 9,100 metric tons of plastic packaging in the country.
 In addition, 100% of delivery packaging material is household recyclable in India as of the end of 2023.

 Japan

 99.5% of delivery packaging material is household recyclable as of the end of 2023.
 We anticipate that all sites in Japan will participate in this program by the end of 2024.
 In 2023, we removed plastic shrink-wrap film and replaced plastic cushioning materials, such as air pillows, with paper-based dunnage in Japan, except when packaging fragile items and gift packages.
-We are also in the process of switching from plastic packaging tape to paper tape.
+We're also in the process of switching from plastic packaging tape to paper tape.

 Brazil